Powered by SchoolDash

 Representation: In balance.
 The socio-economic mix and ethnic representation are both in balance with the local community.
 Show details

-Admissions: About average.
-The occupancy rate is roughly average.
+Admissions: Above average.
+The occupancy rate is quite low and the offer rate is roughly average.
 There is no compulsory entrance exam.

 Environment: About average.
 Air pollution and traffic accidents are very high, while crime is quite low.